16 Best Cities in California

 We may earn a commission from affiliate links ()

-California may be famous for its sandy beaches and sunny lifestyle, but the Golden State has more to offer than natural beauty and outdoor activities.
+You may be planning to visit California because of its sandy beaches and sunny lifestyle, but you will find more in the Golden State than just natural beauty and outdoor activities.
 California's sophisticated cities are brimming with gourmet restaurants, vibrant neighborhoods, and world-class cultural attractions.

-With the feel of a compact European city, San Francisco in Northern California blends old-world charm and a happening atmosphere.
-Los Angeles in Southern California is the largest, most sophisticated city in the state and the second largest metropolitan area in the country.
+With the feel of a European city, San Francisco in Northern California blends old-world charm and a happening atmosphere.
+Los Angeles in Southern California is the largest, most sophisticated city in the state and the second-largest metropolitan area in the country.

 Typical of SoCal, the laid-back cities of San Diego and Santa Barbara boast balmy weather, spectacular sandy beaches, and handsome Spanish-style architecture.
-Oakland in Northern California is a real working port city with a diverse, multiethnic population and loads of cultural attractions.
+The port city of Oakland in Northern California has a diverse, multiethnic population and loads of cultural attractions.

-Long Beach is the place to enjoy outdoor activities, seaside scenery, and an unpretentious ambience.
-The state capitol, Sacramento delights visitors with interesting tourist attractions and a quaint historic district.
+Long Beach is the place to enjoy outdoor activities, seaside scenery, and an unpretentious ambiance.
+The state capitol, Sacramento will surprise you with interesting tourist attractions and a quaint historic district.

 Learn about the best things to see and do in the state's top urban destinations, with our guide to the best cities in California.